tranln025/dibs-fe/README.md

 ## Future Features
 - Edit and delete comments
-- Points system for reliability of posters and dibbers
+- Points system to gauge reliability of posters and dibbers
-- Public profiles
 - Ability to upload photos from computer
 - Dib time counter on profile once a dib has been called
 - Use Google Maps API to show a map of where dib is located